New method of bandlimited extrapolation: Extrapolation of Bandlimited Signals

 \subsection{Numerical examples}

-For the purpose of numerical tests, we first label the algorithms being tested as follows: \begin{itemize} \item T$_1$-Bessel: Standard Tikhonov regularization with spherical Bessel functions as basis functions. \item T$_2$-Bessel: Tikhonov regularization where regularity is enforced via a Sobolev norm with spherical Bessel functions as basis functions. \item T$_1$-sinc: Standard Tikhonov regularization with translates of sinc function as basis functions. \end{itemize}
+For the purpose of numerical tests, we first label the algorithms being tested as follows: \begin{itemize} \item T$_1$--Bessel: Standard Tikhonov regularization with spherical Bessel functions as basis functions. \item T$_2$--Bessel: Tikhonov regularization where regularity is enforced via a Sobolev norm with spherical Bessel functions as basis functions. \item T$_1$--sinc: Standard Tikhonov regularization with translates of sinc function as basis functions. \end{itemize}

 The number of basis functions taken is $N=400$.
-The number of quadrature nodes is chosen to be $N_{\text{quad.}}=1600$.
+The number of Legendre--Gauss--Lobatto quadrature nodes is chosen to be $N_{\text{quad.}}=1600$.
 The bandlimiting parameter $\sigma$ is chosen from $\{10,20\}$.
 The regularization parameter $\mu$ is allowed to vary in a range for which we look at the error in the extrapolated signal.
-The error is quantified by a relative $\fs{L}^2(\Omega)$-norm where $\Omega=(-5,5)$:
+The error is quantified by a relative $\fs{L}^2(\Omega')$-norm where $\Omega'=(-5,5)$:

 where $x_{\text{exact}}$ denotes the exact signal and $x_{\text{extrap.}}$ denotes the extrapolated signal.
-Note that the signal is assumed to be known in $(-1,1)$.
+Note that the signal is assumed to be known in $\Omega$.
 In this paper, we do not present a study of the effectiveness of different methods of finding the optimal regularization parameter $\mu$; however, let us mention that the L-curve method seems to perform satisfactorily.
+Finally let us note that the discrete problem can also be solved using the \emph{mean gradient descent} approach recently proposed by Rajora~\et~\cite{RBK2019} which tends to find a solution of the ill-posed problem by balancing the residue term and the penalty term.